jagretz/backbone-marionette-styleguide/README.md

 - Define a meta object on your backbone models, collections and views.
 Define additional private and immutable properties with `Object.defineProperty()`.

-    *Why?:* `meta` property is a place to add meta information regarding the object.
+  *Why?*: `meta` property is a place to add meta information regarding the object.
-    *Why?:* Very helpful when debugging.
-Provides a constructive name for your object other than `child` *Why?:* Makes this private and immutable.
+  *Why?*: Very helpful when debugging.
+Provides a constructive name for your object other than `child` *Why?*: Makes this private and immutable.

 ```javascript
 var ModelConstructor = Backbone.NestedModel.extend({